rderooy/dosbox-x-wiki/Guide:DOS-Installation-in-DOSBox‐X.md

 Some disadvantages of booting regular DOS in DOSBox-X includes:
 - Inability to use the ``MOUNT`` command to access directories on the host filesystem.
 All storage will have to be in the form of images, and they need to be mounted using ``IMGMOUNT`` <b>before</b> using the ``BOOT`` command to boot regular DOS.
-- If you need to access a CD or DVD drive you need to load a IDE/PATA CD/DVD driver and MSCDEX
+- If you need to access a CD or DVD drive you need to load a IDE/PATA CD/DVD driver and MSCDEX (or equivalent)
 - If you need a mouse, you need to load a mouse driver
-- Less free memory in the lower 640KB range, and having to tune available memory by selectively loading drivers high.
+- Less free memory in the lower 640KB range, and having to tune available memory by selectively loading drivers high
 - If you need XMS memory you need to load a driver (typically HIMEM.SYS)
-- If you need EMS memory you need to load a driver (typically EMM386.EXE)
+- If you need EMS and/or UMB memory you need to load a driver (typically EMM386.EXE)

 Some external links with useful information:
 - https://en.wikipedia.org/wiki/MS-DOS